History of Cagliari: 18th century

 In 1718, after the brief rule of the Austrian Habsburgs, the Savoy dynasty obtained the Kingdom of Sardinia, which remained an autonomous institution in relation to the mainland states of the dynasty and solemnly swore to respect the ancient customs and privileges.
 But the eighteenth century was the era of absolute monarchies, and the new ruling house gradually transformed the old kingdom created by the medieval Aragonese kings into one best suited to the needs of the new times.
 In order not to convene the parliament, the rulers did not increase the donativo, the taxes collected for the sovereign.
 For half a century Spanish remained the official language.
 The formal capital was Cagliari, but now all decisions were made at the court of Turin, residence of the monarchs.
 Nevertheless, the city slowly grew and benefitted from the Age of Enlightenment, with the reorganization of the university, the strengthening of the defense system, the restructuring of the Royal Palace, and access to the markets of central and northern Italy and Europe.

 In the late 18th century during the Napoleonic Wars France tried to conquer Cagliari because of its strategic role in the Mediterranean Sea.
 A French army landed on Poetto Beach and advanced towards Cagliari, but was defeated by Sardinians who defended themselves against the revolutionary army.
 People from Cagliari hoped to receive some concession from the Savoys in return for their defense of the town.
-For example, aristocrats from Cagliari asked for a Sardinian representative in the parliament of the kingdom.
+For example, aristocrats from Cagliari asked for a Sardinian representative in the parliament of the Kingdom.
 When the Savoys refused any concession to the Sardinians, inhabitants of Cagliari rose up against the Savoys and expelled all representatives of the kingdom and people from Piedmont.
-This insurgence is celebrated in Cagliari during the "Die de sa Sardigna" (Sardinian Day) on the last weekend of April.
+This insurgence is celebrated in Cagliari during the "Sa die de sa Sardigna" (Sardinian Day) on the last weekend of April.
 However, the Savoys regained control of the town after a brief period of autonomous rule.